Mykel68/resume/index.md

 ### Junior Developer (2023)
 - Worked with PHP for backend development, implementing dynamic web features and maintaining legacy code.

+### Student Project | Movie Recommendation App (2023)
+- Developed a movie recommendation app using React.js and Node.js, showcasing the power of modern web technologies for building dynamic and interactive user interfaces.

+### Frelance Web Developer | Smadaf Graphics Print (2022)
+- Designed and developed a custom website that enhanced the company’s online presence, leading to increased customer engagement and sales

+### Student Project | Landing Page Development (2021)
+- Developed a landing page for students as part of a class project, demonstrating proficiency in web design and development principles.

+- Received positive feedback from peers and instructors, highlighting the effectiveness of the design in promoting student resources and events.

 ---

 ## KEY PROJECTS